6829nkhpas/ICP_Blockchain_Auth/README.md

 ## Running the project locally

-If you want to test your project locally, you can use the following commands:
+If you want to test your project locally, you can use the following commands: Naman Kumar

 ```bash
 # Starts the replica, running in the background